cc4v/cc4rs/README.md

 Creative Coding framework in Rust language (using Sokol framework)

 > [!Warning]
-> Ported from [odin-cc](https://github.com/cc4v/odin-cc/), partially using GitHub Copilot (AI), so please use with care.
+> - Ported from [odin-cc](https://github.com/cc4v/odin-cc/), partially using GitHub Copilot (AI), so please use with care.
+> - Current state is very experimental.
+Please consider to use nannou as an alternative.

 ## License